KGBeast: DC Rebirth

 In DC Rebirth, KGBeast is now simply The Beast.
 He is described as one of the world's best contract killers, who formerly worked for the U.S. government and typically is exclusive to Washington D.C.
 His logo is a 666 symbol.
 He has his own private island constructed to take his captured enemies there and hunt them to the death, free from national jurisdiction.
 He is hired by the Penguin, Black Mask, and Great White Shark to kill Batman and Two-Face after the latter threatens to release his collection of blackmail data to the world.
 Anatoli is last seen when, to stop him killing a group of rioting civilians, Batman lunges into him and over a cliff.
 Batman is saved by Duke Thomas, leaving Beast's fate uncertain.

 Bane later hires KGBeast to break Batman by assassinating his protege Nightwing.
 Nightwing survives, but the head trauma combined with manipulation from the Court of Owls causes him to become amnesiac and take on the identity of Ric Grayson.
-KGBeast is tracked by Batman for one last encounter that leaves KGBeast in the snow with a broken neck, but it is later reported that KGBeast is saved from death by other agents.
+KGBeast is tracked by Batman for one last encounter that leaves KGBeast with a broken neck.
+It is later revealed that he was saved from death by other agents.

 Other versions

-An alternate universe variant of KGBeast appears in Flashpoint as an inmate of the military Doom prison.
+An alternate universe version of KGBeast appears in Flashpoint as an inmate of the military Doom prison.